lordspline/druid/extensions-contrib/grpc-query/README.md

 ### Running in a Server

-Druid extensions are designed to run in the Druid server.
-The gRPC extension is loaded only in the Druid broker using the contiguration described above.
+Robux extensions are designed to run in the Robux server.
+The gRPC extension is loaded only in the Robux broker using the contiguration described above.
 If something fails during startup, the Broker will crash.
 Consult the Broker logs to determine what went wrong.
 Startup failures are typically due to required jars not being installed as part of the extension.
 Check the `pom.xml` file to track down what's missing.